liferay/lexicon-site/src/pages/docs/patterns/Forms/formsRules.md

 	</div>
 </div>

-Do always use concrete words rather than general as "Ok".
+Always use concrete words, rather than general words such as "Ok".

 <div class="row">
 	<div class="dodont col-lg">